6808/6808.github.io/labs/lab0.md

 that we resize the simulator, and click on some of the menu bars.
 This just so that you see what those buttons do.

-When creating a project, select \"Storyboard\" for \"User Inferface\".
+When creating a project, first select "App" (you won't see single-view application), then select \"Storyboard\" for \"User Inferface\".
 Another option is \"SwiftUI\", which is actually a newer method but is not compatible with the tutorial videos.

 ![](images/lab0/new_project.png){width="640" alt="new project"}